Kesha Ram Hinsdale: 2022 U.S. House of Representatives campaign

 In January 2022, Ram Hinsdale announced her intention to run for the Democratic nomination in the 2022 United States House of Representatives election in Vermont, competing for the seat vacated by Peter Welch.
 However, in May 2022, she withdrew from the race and instead endorsed Becca Balint, the president pro tempore of the Vermont Senate.

 Personal life

-In August 2021, Kesha Ram married Jacob Hinsdale.
+In August 2021, Kesha Ram married Jacob Hinsdale, the member of a prominent Vermont property management and real estate development family, where he serves as one of the firm's executives.